 The team responsible for External Funding and Research Support (so-called “EU-Team”) at the R&D Department conducts the recruitment process, in close collaboration with the Human Resources Department at central and local levels.
 The EU-Team also works with the researchers who supervise the incoming fellows.
 This pre-award phase of the process is being transferred to the faculties and centres recruiting candidates.

 The main activities carried out are distributed in three stages with an indicative timeline as follows:

 Phase 1 – Publication of call announcements and process of recruiting candidates

 (Mid-November - March)

-Call texts are prepared by the supervisors interested in recruiting research fellows; HR publishes the announcements by mid-December.
-The applicants can be of any nationality or age; EU’s eligibility criteria for MSCA-IF are combined with some OsloMet’s specific as follows:
+Call announcement texts are prepared by the researchers (supervisors) interested in recruiting research fellows; HR publishes the announcements by mid-December.
+The applicants can be of any nationality and age and must fulfil EU’s eligibility criteria for MSCA-PF, combined with some OsloMet’s specifics as follows:

-- The MSCA-IF fellowship is only for experienced researchers (ER) who must have a PhD
+- The MSCA-PF fellowship is only for experienced researchers who has successfully defended their PhD before the submission deadline

 - Non-Norwegian residence (max stay in Norway: 12 months in the last 3 years)

 - Applicants must have no more than 8 years of research work experience after the completion of their PhD

 - OsloMet favours ERs who already have PhD awarded